Name and Objectives

 Section 1.
 The name of the Association shall be the South Carolina Press Association.

 Section 2.
-The objectives of the Association shall be to promote the welfare of the newspaper industry, to elevate its standards and enlarge its usefulness, and to foster friendly relationship within its membership.
+The objectives of the Association shall be to promote the welfare of the newspaper industry, to elevate its standards and enlarge its usefulness, and to foster friendly relationships within its membership.

 Section 3.
 The Association shall not involve itself by act, motion, resolution, discussion or otherwise in partisan politics or denominational matters.
 No position shall be adopted by the Association which is not within the scope of the objectives enumerated in Section 2 of this Article.

 Section 1.
 There shall be five classes of membership in the Association: active, individual, associate, collegiate and honorary.

 Section 2.
 Active newspaper memberships shall be limited to newspapers of general circulation that are issued in South Carolina at least monthly.
 All applicants must demonstrate that their content, in the determination of the Executive Committee, contains news of general, local interest compiled and prepared by the applicant’s staff.
 Active members will be divided into two categories: (a) paid circulation, defined as having paid circulation of 50% distribution plus one, either with a periodical mailing permit or an approved audit; and (b) non‐paid circulation.
 An applicant that does not have a periodical mailing permit must demonstrate the applicant’s circulation by submitting audits performed by an auditing firm acceptable to the Executive Committee such as the Alliance for Audited Media.
 If a free-distribution applicant does not have a periodical mailing permit or have its circulation audited, the applicant must demonstrate its circulation by providing sworn statements by the firm printing the applicant’s newspaper; such statements are to state the newspaper’s press run on at least two dates specified by the Association.
 Before applying for membership, a newspaper must document it has been published for at least six months without interruption.